kragen/derctuo/markdown/language-of-choice.md

 Of course, once you have a parse tree, it’s a simple pattern-matching exercise to construct a parse tree with a different associativity.

+(Of course Bacon is aware he didn’t invent left-recursion removal; I just had never understood it until he explained it.)

 XXX verify these

 In this form the language is missing a little bit of expressivity; it